rickyzhang82/tethering/README.md

  - In the Projects/Targets menu, set the `Bundle Identifer` to something unique.
  - In the 'Signing and Capabilities' menu, set the `Team` to your Apple ID/account.

+&nbsp;

 ## Running

 1. On your computer setup an Adhoc wifi network
 2. Connect your iPhone/iPad to this Adhoc network
-3. Launch the tethering app
+3. Launch the tethering app on your mobile device
 4. Hit `Start` in the app
 5. Configure your browser/application to use the SOCKS IP address and port as listed in the app.
 Use the `proxy DNS when using SOCKS` option